josmar-crwdstffng/angular/aio/content/guide/schematics-authoring.md

 | `schema.d.ts`  | Schematic variables.                                               |
 | `files/`       | Optional component/template files to replicate.                    |

-It is possible for a schematic to provide all of its logic in the `index.ts` file, without additional templates.
+It is possible for a schematic to provide all of the associated logic in the `index.ts` file, without additional templates.
 You can create dynamic schematics for Angular, however, by providing components and templates in the `files` folder, like those in standalone Angular projects.
 The logic in the index file configures these templates by defining rules that inject data and modify variables.